JMG0604/week-2/README.md

 ## Resources

-1. Instructions for generating a ssh key <a href = "https://help.github.com/articles/generating-ssh-keys/"> here </a>
+1. Instructions for generating a ssh key:
+  a. $ ssh-keygen -t rsa
+  b. $ cat ~/.ssh/id_rsa.pub (Allows you to copy and paste with mouse)
 2.

 2.